Our own charity - Rotary Foundation

 Foundation grants empower Rotarians to approach challenges such as poverty, illiteracy, and malnutrition with sustainable solutions that leave a lasting impact.
 Strong financial oversight, a stellar charity rating, and a unique funding model mean that we make the very most of your contribution.
 Give and become a part of Rotary's life-changing work!

 PolioPlus - the Rotary commitment to eradicating polio from the world

 Rotary announces $35 million in grants to support the global effort to end polio.
 In 2015, the world saw historic progress against the paralysing disease, with just two countries – Afghanistan and Pakistan – reporting a single strain of the wild virus.
 If the current momentum is strengthened, this year may mark the last case of wild poliovirus.
-Read the January 2016 Polio Newsletter here.
+Read about Polio here.

 Peace and Conflict Resolution

 The Rotary Peace Centres programme offers future world and community leaders the opportunity to pursue a master's degree or professional development certificate in international studies, peace studies, conflict resolution, or a related field.
 The Rotary Peace Centres programme advances research, teaching, field work, dialogue, and knowledge on issues of peace, conflict prevention and resolution, and world understanding.

 In the UK the Rotary Peace Centre is based at Bradford University.
 Follow this link to find out about the programme.

 District grants fund smaller, short-term activities that address needs in your community and communities worldwide.
 Each Rotary district gets to choose which projects it will fund with these grants.